twillis209/zinb_analysis/svenssonApproach/notes.md

 Svensson got very good fits to the spike-in data using gene-wise dispersion coefficients, but we:

 * got good fits to Zheng (droplet, used by Svensson) and Zeisel; Zeisel was done with STRT-Seq with UMIs
-* poor fit to Allen, Fletcher, Kolodziejczyk
+* poor fit to Allen, Fletcher, Kolodziejczyk, Patel

 ## Allen